LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 Refer to the graphic below for the numbered steps:

 1. Click on the "Actions" tab of your LoopWorkspace repository
-1. On the left side, click on "Add Identifiers"
+1. On the left side, click on "2.
+Add Identifiers"
 1. On the right side, click "Run Workflow" to show a drop-down menu
     * You will see your default branch (should be `main`)
     * If your default branch is not `main`, review [GitHub Early Adopters](gh-update.md#github-early-adopters)